pedrotrasfereti/delivery-app/README.md

 </div>

 This API is a sales management system, where you can create, view, delete and update sales.
-Customers can add products to the cart, place an order on checkout, see all orders and mark any order as "delivered".
+Customers can add products to the cart, place an order at checkout, see all orders and mark any as "delivered".
 Sellers can also see all orders and mark any as "preparing" or "dispatched".

 <br>